SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 {% include alert-development-section.md %}

->Swish is an one-phase payment instrument supported by the major Swedish banks.
+{% include jumbotron.html body="**Swish Payments Redirect** is where Swedbank
- In the redirect e-commerce scenario, Swedbank Pay performs a payment that the payer confirms using her Swish mobile app.
+Pay performs a payment that the payer confirms using her Swish mobile app.
- The consumer initiates the payment by supplying the Swish registered mobile number (MSISDN), connected to the Swish app.
+The consumer initiates the payment by supplying the Swish registered mobile number (msisdn), connected to the Swish app." %}

 ## Introduction

-* When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-This will generate a payment object with a unique `paymentID`.
-You either receive a Redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect][redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an iFrame; where she is prompted to enter the Swish registered mobile number.
-  This triggers the initiation of a sales transaction.
-* Swedbank Pay handles the dialogue with Swish and the consumer confirms the purchase in the Swish app.
-* Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
-Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
-* If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed.
-You need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction.

-## Screenshots

 The consumer/end-user is redirected to Swedbank Pay hosted pages and prompted to insert her phone number to initiate the sales transaction.